civicteam/civic-login-lambdas/README.md

     login: {
       app: {
         appId: The appId you receive when setting up your app on integrate.civic.com,
+        appSecret: The app secret from integrate.civic.com
         pubKey: Your signing public key from integrate.civic.com
+        prvKey: Your signing private key from integrate.civic.com
-        encPubKey: Your encryption public key from integrate.civic.com },
+        encPubKey: Your encryption public key from integrate.civic.com
+        encPrvKey: Your encryption private key from integrate.civic.com },
       sessionToken: {
         issuer: your-app,